harisahmed94/Pycom-Adafruit-Secured/README.md

 # Pycom-Adafruit-Secured

 This is the code with the TLS/SSL implementation.
+I have also uploaded the certificate which I used for the implementation.